thredded/thredded-ansible/README.md

 ### Provisioning

-The provisioning playbook is run as a user with password-less `sudo` access.
+The provisioning playbook must be run as a user with password-less `sudo` access.

 This playbook ensures the following:

 Via the `webapp` role:
-* System-wide dependencies are installed and up-to-date.
+* System-wide dependencies are installed and are up-to-date.
 * The app-specific user exists.
 * The app directory (`/var/www/$APP` by default) exists and belongs to the app-specific user.